 Religions have adopted or appropriated some of these ancient processes.
 However, if the system keeps the processes intact, it serves to preserve and safeguard the tradition.
-The way the story is used and how it is told are also as important as the content.
+Ancient traditions place equal importance on the delivery and the content.
 Storytelling and cultural traditions go hand-in-hand.
 The value of the story is often in the way it is delivered.
-Several factors impact the value of the story: the skill of the orator, the location

 The Good, The Bad, and The Ugly

 Not all traditions are good or healthy.
-So, once we dissect the content we must decide whether to change or remove them.
+So, once we dissect the content, we must decide whether to change or remove them.
 For example, let’s say your family of origin has a tradition of going to religious services.
-You can dissect the value of this type of meeting and decide to remove it from your own tradition.
+You can dissect the value of this type of meeting and decide to remove it from your practice.
 In some cultures, this isn’t easy to do.
 Freedom of choice does not include freedom from religion.

 The Good & Ugly Parts of Our Traditions Remain